chaseruskin/orbit/docs/src/topic/var_sub.md

 - `orbit.ip.source.tag`: The tag (if provided) specified by the IP being downloaded.
 - `orbit.env.*`: Any environment variables loaded from configuration files.

-## Examples
+## Environment variable translation examples

-A substitution variable key is the environment variable key but by with all letters being lowercase and replacing each "_" character with a "." character.
+A substitution variable key is the environment variable key but converted to lowercase with each "_" character replaced by a "." character.

 Environment variables can be set in the configuration file like so.
 ``` toml